Procedure & Recovery Overview

 What Happens During a Craniotomy?

-After removing the appropriate portion of the skull, your PBS neurosurgeon uses an operating microscope and microsurgical techniques to safely and effectively remove the identified tumor or hematoma.
+After removing the appropriate portion of the skull, your PBSSM neurosurgeon uses an operating microscope and microsurgical techniques to safely and effectively remove the identified tumor or hematoma.
 The skull bone may be replaced immediately or after a few days to allow brain swelling to resolve.
 It is reattached using MRI-safe titanium plates and screws, and all tissue layers are sewn or stapled closed.

 Preparing for a Craniotomy

 - One week before surgery, take no NSAIDs (non-steroid anti-inflammatory medications).
 These include Aleve, Advil, ibuprofen or Naprosyn and especially aspirin.
-If you are unsure whether other medicines should be taken during the week before surgery, contact the PBS medical staff at 609.921.9001 in New Jersey or 215.741.3141 in Pennsylvania.
+If you are unsure whether other medicines should be taken during the week before surgery, contact the PBSSM medical staff at 609.921.9001 in New Jersey or 215.741.3141 in Pennsylvania.

 - Prepare to arrive an hour before your scheduled surgery.
 If you arrive late, surgery may be canceled and rescheduled.
 Please bring your preoperative folder and relevant imaging (MRI, CT, x-ray).
 Note: For a craniotomy, you may need a stereotactic brain image the day before or morning of your surgery.

 - Tobacco use is detrimental to recovery and healing time.
 If you are a tobacco user, you must abstain two weeks before and after surgery.
 Lengthening tobacco abstinence or quitting altogether aids in surgical recovery and improves overall health and well-being.